rohith50/SlicerNNInteractive/README.md

 1. [Download and install latest version of **3D Slicer**](https://slicer.readthedocs.io/en/latest/user_guide/getting_started.html#installing-3d-slicer)
 2. [Install **NNInteractive** extension](https://slicer.readthedocs.io/en/latest/user_guide/extensions_manager.html#install-extensions)
 3. Go to the `nnInteractive` module in Slicer and in the `Configuration` tab type in the URL of the server you set up in the [server side](#server-side) installation procedure.
 This should look something like `http://remote_host_name:1527` or, if you run the server locally, `http://localhost:1527`.
-On Windows you may need to use `localhost` even if the server suggests using `0.0.0.0`.
+If running the server on the same Windows computer as 3D Slicer then you must use `localhost` (ignore that the server suggests that `0.0.0.0` may be used).

 ## Usage